If you are reading this page then you are probably looking for a way to make an additional stream of income.

 You probably know that the founders will show a lot about the integrity of a company.

-Based on the “About Us” section at the company’s website, it was founded in 2005 by a small group of entrepreneurs.
+Based on the “About Us” section on the company’s website, it was founded in 2005 by a small group of entrepreneurs.
 But it’s not clear who they are!

 This leads us onto …

 #1 – The Owners Are Not Mentioned on the Website

 Luckily for you, I’ve done some digging (aka Googled it!) and found that the owners are Ivey Stokes and Alvin Curry, former Chairman and CEO of Maxxis Group Inc. This MLM style company declared bankruptcy in 2003.

 Larry Gates, the CEO/COO of myEcon was also involved in Maxxis.

 This doesn’t mean you are a bad person if your business goes bankrupt.
 Just think about it… some guy called President Trump has been there got the T-shirt and apparently, he’s done alright for himself!